Composer¶

 Adjust¶

-The Adjust Node allows fine-tuning of brightness and contrast within the rendering pipeline.
+The Adjust Node allows fine-tuning of brightness, contrast, hue and saturation within the rendering pipeline.
 This effect is useful for enhancing visibility, achieving artistic effects, or balancing the overall image tonality.

 Field |